Antler: Homology and evolution of tines

 Antlers originated once in the cervid lineage.
 The earliest fossil remains of antlers that have been found are dated to the early Miocene, about 17 million years ago.
 These early antlers were small and had just two forks.
 As antlers evolved, they lengthened and gained many branches, or tines, becoming more complex.
 The homology of tines has been discussed since the 1900s and has provided great insight into the evolutionary history of the Cervidae family.

-Recently, a new method to describe the branching structure of antlers was developed.
-It is by using antler grooves, which are formed on the surface of antlers by growth, projecting the branching structure on the burr circumference, and making diagrams.
+In 2020, a new method to describe the branching structure of antlers was described.
+The method uses antler grooves, which are formed on the surface of antlers by growth, projecting the branching structure on the burr circumference, and making diagrams.
 Comparing the positional order among species on the diagram, the tine on the same position is homologous.
 The study revealed that three-pointed structures of Capreolinae and Cervini are homoplasious, and their subclades gained synapomorphous tines.